-Clients may designate anyone they choose to act on their behalf by completing the A/R section on the application, using the Authorized Representative Form 2525, OR they may sign a "Release of Information" allowing the Division to release case information to individuals or agencies/organizations.
+Customers may designate anyone they choose to act on their behalf by completing the A/R section on the application, using the Authorized Representative Form 2525, OR they may complete and sign Form 2451 "Authorization for Release of Information" allowing the Division to release case information to individuals or agencies/organizations.

 A Court Order of Guardianship or a valid Power of Attorney is acceptable as a designation of authorized representation.
-Power of Attorney status may vary with each client.
-Obtain a completed Form 2525 designating the Power of Attorney as an authorized representative.
+Power of Attorney status may vary with each customer.
+Obtain a completed Form 2525 for the individual case member designating the Power of Attorney as an authorized representative.

-The authority to act as an A/R is valid until such time as the client notifies the agency that the A/R is no longer authorized to act on his/her behalf, or the legal authority upon which their status was based has changed.
+The authority to act as an A/R is valid until such time as the customer notifies the agency that the A/R is no longer authorized to act on his/her behalf, or the legal authority upon which their status was based has changed.

-The A/R may also notify the division that they no longer wish to be listed as an authorized representative for the client.
+The A/R may also notify the Division that they no longer wish to be listed as an authorized representative for the customer.